malligesh309/EX_7_GRAPHICAL_GIT/README.md

  ```

 Program to create and design an android application for draw basic graphical primitives.
-Developed by:    HARSHITHA V
+Developed by:    MALLIGESH M
-RegisterNumber:  212223230074
+RegisterNumber:  212223230119

 ```